 Yes, dogs can fly but you have to take into consideration a lot of facts.
-Flying with your dog can be a scary experience, but it doesn’t have to be!
+Flying with your dog can be a scary experience, but it does not have to be!
 In this blog post, we will answer all of your questions about flying with dogs and provide you with all the information you need to make sure your pet has a safe and comfortable trip.
-We’ll cover everything from what kind of documentation is needed to what type of carrier is best for air travel.
+We will cover everything from what kind of documentation is needed to what type of carrier is best for air travel.
 So, whether you’re planning on taking your dog on vacation or moving across the country, read on for tips that will help make air travel with your furry friend a breeze!

 Health Concerns for Dogs While Flying

 While flying is generally safe for dogs, there are a few health concerns you should be aware of.
 One of the most common problems is motion sickness.
 Dogs who are prone to car sickness may also experience nausea and vomiting while in the air.
 To help prevent this, feed your dog a light meal a few hours before the flight and make sure they have water to drink.
-It’s also important to avoid giving your dog any sedatives or tranquilizers as these can increase the risk of respiratory problems.
+It is also important to avoid giving your dog any sedatives or tranquilizers as these can increase the risk of respiratory problems.
 If your dog does become sick during the flight, don’t worry!
 There are many products on the market that can help ease their symptoms.

 For more serious health concerns such as dogs with known heart or breathing difficulties consult with your veterinarian before planning to fly with them.
 Most airlines will not accept snub nosed- brachycephalic- breeds due to the increased risk of health problems while flying.